 for the Cleveland Diesel, Detroit Diesel, and Electro-Motive Divisions

 of General Motors.
-The author has been in this plant, unaware of
+The author was in this plant on business in

 its WWII connections when there.
 Author's photo.